 (g) A host track may accept interstate simulcast wagers on horse races conducted in other states or countries and shall control the number of signals and types of breeds of racing in its simulcast program, subject to the disapproval of the Board.
 The Board may prohibit a simulcast program only if it finds that the simulcast program is clearly adverse to the integrity of racing.
 The host track simulcast program shall include the signal of live racing of all organization licensees.
-All non-host licensees shall carry the host track simulcast program and accept wagers on all races included as part of the simulcast program upon which wagering is permitted.
+All non-host licensees shall earry the host track simulcast program and accept wagers on all races included as part of the simulcast program upon which wagering is permitted.
 The costs and expenses of the host track and non-host licensees associated with interstate simulcast wagering, other than the interstate commission fee, shall be borne by the host track and all non-host licensees incurring these costs.
 The interstate commission fee shall not exceed 5% of Illinois handle on the interstate simulcast race or races without prior approval of the Board.
-The Board shall promulgate rules under which it may permit interstate commission fees not not limited to, satellite decoder fees, shall be uniformly applied to the host track and all non-host licensees than the host track may supplement the host track simulcast program with additional simulcast races or race programs, provided that between January 1 and the third Friday in February of any year, inclusive, if no live thoroughbred racing is occurring in Illinois during this period, only thoroughbred races may be used for supplemental interstate simulcast purposes.
-The Board shall withhold approval for a supplemental interstate simulcast only if it finds that the simulcast is clearly adverse to the integrity of racing.
-A supplemental interstate simulcast may be transmitted from an intertrack wagering licensee to its affiliated non-host licensees.
-The interstate commission fee for a supplemental interstate simulcast shall be paid by the non-host licensee and its affiliated non-host licensees receiving the simulcast.
+The Board shall promulgate rules under which it may permit interstate commission fees in excess of 5%.
+The interstate commission fee and other fees charged by the sending racetrack, including, but not limited to, satellite decoder fees, shall be uniformly applied to the host track and all non-host licensees.